 At present, import and export of goods has become a common activity for enterprises engaged in production and trading of goods.
-In particular, some items, especially goods imported into Vietnam are cleared for trading only after having undergone specialized inspection.
+In particular, some items, especially goods imported into Vietnam, are cleared for trading only after having undergone specialized inspection.
 The lack of a separate and proper system of documentation for this has caused many difficulties for businesses.
-So what are the regulations on specialized inspection for import and export goods that should be noted?
+What are the regulations on specialized inspection for import and export goods that should be noted?
 The following article will provide an overview of this.

-“Export and import goods subject to specialized inspection are exported or imported goods subject to inspection for quality, health, culture, animal quarantine, plant quarantine, and food safety according to provisions of law.”
+“Export and import goods subject to specialized inspection are exported or imported goods subject to inspection for quality, health, culture, animal quarantine, plant quarantine, and food safety according to provisions of law”.

 From this definition, it can be understood that specialized inspection includes collection of samples by a competent authority to check whether such goods meet the requirements or technical standards as prescribed by the specialized industry or not.